Baryonic Feedback across Halo Mass: Impact on the Matter Power Spectrum: Summary and Discussion

 In this work, we have developed and applied a hybrid simulation framework to quantify the impact of baryonic feedback on the matter distribution using the IllustrisTNG simulations.
 By selectively replacing particles in the collisionless TNG300-1-Dark simulation with their full-physics counterparts as a function of halo mass and radial extent, we isolated how baryonic processes modify structure formation across different mass scales.
 Our key results can be summarized as follows:

 \begin{itemize} \item We constructed controlled realizations of the matter field by replacing particles within spherical regions of radius $\alpha R_{\rm 200m}$ around halos in different mass bins and matched between the full-physics and gravity-only simulations.
 Variations in the halo mass bins and $\alpha$ allowed us to study the mass and radial dependence of the baryonic effects on the matter power spectrum. \item Nearly 90 percent of the total suppression of the matter power spectrum in the full-physics simulation, which reaches up to 20\% at $k \sim 10\,h\,\mathrm{Mpc}^{-1}$, can be explained due to feedback from halos with masses $\log M_{\rm 200m} > 12$. \item Group-scale halos ($\log M_{\rm 200m} \in [13,14]$) contribute the dominant $\sim10$ percent suppression, representing 60 percent of the total effect from all halos above $\log M_{\rm 200m}=12$.
 Lower-mass halos ($\log M_{\rm 200m} \in [12,13]$) and cluster-scale halos ($\log M_{\rm 200m} > 14$) each contribute only a few percent to the total suppression.
-The effect is non-monotonic with halo mass, it peaks at group scales, consistent with efficient AGN feedback redistributing matter beyond the virial radius. \item We demonstrated that the suppression from different halo mass bins adds linearly, demonstrating that baryonic feedback operates as a near-independent contribution from each mass scale. \item Effects of feedback on the matter power spectrum can be simply explained by redistribution of matter within $R_{\rm 200m}$ and redistributing some fraction of this mass expelled by the feedback effects into the surrounding volume at a distance about $1.5$ times larger. \item The differential surface density profiles, $\Delta\Sigma(R)$, from the full-physics simulation show enhanced central signals at low masses and suppressed signals at larger radii, mirroring the redistribution seen in the power spectrum.
+The effect is non-monotonic with halo mass, it peaks at group scales, consistent with efficient AGN feedback redistributing matter beyond the virial radius. \item We find that the dominant contribution to matter power suppression by group-scale halos can not be solely attributed to their large total mass fraction within the simulation.
+Group scale halos also host more efficient feedback, contributing nearly double to suppression on a ``per-mass" basis than both galaxy- and cluster-scales. \item We demonstrated that the suppression from different halo mass bins adds linearly, demonstrating that baryonic feedback operates as a near-independent contribution from each mass scale. \item Effects of feedback on the matter power spectrum can be simply explained by redistribution of matter within $R_{\rm 200m}$ and redistributing some fraction of this mass expelled by the feedback effects into the surrounding volume at a distance about $1.5$ times larger. \item The differential surface density profiles, $\Delta\Sigma(R)$, from the full-physics simulation show enhanced central signals at low masses and suppressed signals at larger radii, mirroring the redistribution seen in the power spectrum.
 The maximum suppression in $\Delta\Sigma$ occurs for group-scale halos, again highlighting its importance in baryonic feedback. \end{itemize}